 - The Federal Work-Study program also tries to place students in positions that are related to their majors.

 - Finally, you might start by working for a company in an entry-level position that doesn't require a bachelor's degree but that offers continuing education as an employee benefit.

 Most students choose a major that sounds interesting and then learn more about it and find out what kind of jobs require that degree.
 Going the apprenticeship route may require reverse-engineering the process a bit: Find out what type of majors and careers require or offer apprenticeship programs and then select the one that interests you the most (or that you are capable of, and/or that pays the most — whatever your criteria may be).
-Jump-start the process by checking out the GRS 2015 career guide!

 Have you ever investigated or participated in a degree program or career path that required an internship?
 Do you think the skilled trades are poised to make a comeback?
 Share your experiences and opinions in the comments below!